blysshua/Pomodoro.sh/README.md

 I made my own version for a terminal pomodoro as I'm using bash instead of zsh

-You will need to have this timer installed
+You will need to have this timer installed: https://github.com/caarlos0/timer?tab=readme-ov-file

-https://github.com/caarlos0/timer?tab=readme-ov-file